Long Term Disability (LTD) and Short Term Disability (STD) are disability insurance policies offered through your employer.

 Proving You Cannot Work

-One very key difference between Social Security and LTD: For LTD, you must prove that you can no longer do your current job.
-For Social Security, in many cases, you must prove that you can no longer do any job (or any full time job).
-For LTD, you may find it helpful to read some of Peony’s tips on How to Prove You Cannot return to your previous job
+There are two kinds of LTD policies.
+For some you have to prove you can no longer do your current job.
+For others you have to prove you can no longer do ANY job.
+Check your polici.
+You may find it helpful to read some of Peony’s tips on How to Prove You Cannot return to your current job

 What Else to Watch Out For